 As our lives slowly become busier, a lot of us are finding ourselves living in smaller spaces than perhaps what we had once envisioned.
-Whether it’s your inner city job that calls for living in a small apartment, your busy schedule requiring a low-maintenance home, your budget being restricted, or you’ve opted to downsize now that the kids have moved out, living in smaller spaces does require some creative thinking.
+Interestingly, new apartments have the largest average living area in Australia.
+Whether it’s your inner-city job that calls for living in a small apartment, your busy schedule requiring a low-maintenance home, your budget being restricted, or you’ve opted to downsize now that the kids have moved out, living in smaller spaces does require some creative thinking.

 There are lots of ways in which to make a smaller space appear larger than it is, without having to buy miniature sized furniture.
 Careful planning and clever design can result in a cosy and comfortable space that still feels light and airy.
 By simply evoking the feeling of openness, you can turn your home from cramped to commodious.